mikedll/cknife/README.md

     > cknifeaws afew my-bucket --count=50

 That will show you 50 of them.
+See the [Wiki](https://github.com/mikedll/cknife/wiki) for details on the tools cknife has.

 # Why bother?